 When the teacher-student interaction permits, students will receive a narrative assessment as part of their evaluation in a course or clerkship.
-In phase 1, students will receive a formative narrative assessment at the conclusion of each course, lasting greater than or equal to four weeks.
-This formative narrative must be submitted to the office of medical education within 6 weeks of the conclusion of the course/clerkship.
-Students will receive a summative narrative assessment at the end of Phase 1.
+In phase 1, students will receive a formative narrative assessment at the conclusion of each course lasting greater than or equal to four weeks.
+This formative narrative must be submitted to the Office of Medical Education within 6 weeks of the conclusion of the course/clerkship.
 In Phase 2, students will receive a summative narrative assessment after all M3 clerkships, and after the required clerkships in M4.
-This narrative assessment of each student's performance must be submitted to the Office of Medical Education within 6 weeks of the end of the clerkship.
+This narrative assessment of each student's performance must be submitted to the Office of Medical Education within 6 weeks of the conserved to the Office of Medical Education within 6 weeks of the end of the clerkship.
 These narrative comments will become part of the academic record and all summative narrative assessments will be included in the medical student performance evaluation (MSPE).
 In Phase 1, narrative assessments are written by the active learning group (ALG) and Scholar's Workshop (SW) facilitators and by the course faculty for the Foundations of Medical Practice Course and Ambulatory clerkship.
 M3 and M4 clerkship directors provide the narrative assessment in phase 2.